reportportal/docs/src/md/src/UserGuide/Integration with Bug Tracking Systems.md

 **Update fields of post bug form**

-To update list of issue form:
-1. Cick "Update" button under the "Default properties for issue form".

-   You will see the list with all available fields for post bug form.

-2. Select desired fields

-3. Click 'Submit' button.

-   Confirmation message will be shown in status bar.
-"Default properties for issue form" will be updated.

 To add additional fields to the post bug form:
 1. Click 'Update' button under the "Default properties for issue form".